Varun-Chakraborty/compiler/README.md

 ### Example
 **program.asm**
 ```
-      IN R1               ; Input the number
+      IN R0               ; Input the number
-      IN R0               ; Input default 1, constants are yet to be implemented
-      MOVEM R0 1          ; Move default 1 to memory location 1
+      MOVEM R0, 1         ; Move input to memory location 1
+      MOVER R1, 1         ; Move input value at memory location 1 to R1
+      DC 1, 1             ; Constants; declare a constant of value 1 at memory location 1
+      MOVER R0, 1         ; Move value at memory location 1 i.e. 1 to R0
-LOOP: MOVEM R1 0          ; Support of labels; Move input to memory location 0
+LOOP: MOVEM, R1, 0        ; Support of labels; Move input to memory location 0
-      MULT R0 R0 0        ; Multiply value at R0 (default 1 for the first iteration) with input
+      MULT R0, 0          ; Multiply value at R0 (default 1 for the first iteration) with input
-      SUB R1 R1 1         ; Subtract 1 from input
+      SUB R1, 1           ; Subtract 1 (at memory location 1) from input
       JNZ LOOP            ; Jump to loop if input is not 0
       OUT R0              ; Output the result
+      HALT                ; END of program

 ```
 As you might have guessed, the above program calculates the factorial of the input number.